Manisso/fsociety/ISSUE_TEMPLATE.md

 - [ ] Updated fsociety
 - [ ] Issue does not already exist
-- [ ] fsociety issue not a tool issue
+- [ ] fsociety issue, not a tool issue

 ## Expected Result